-Initially, the church from the 13th century was a three-nave hall with a narrower, two-bay chancel.
-After the reconstruction from the fourteenth and fifteenth centuries, the temple consisted of a three-nave, five-bay basilic corpus, which two western bays are somewhat shorter and of a six-bay chancel, five-side ended.
+After the reconstruction from the fourteenth and fifteenth centuries, the temple consisted of a three-nave, five-bay basilic nave, which two western bays were still a bit shorter and of a six-bay chancel, five-side ended.
 Its dimensions after enlargement were 8.5 x 33.2 meters.
-In the southern corner of the chancel and nave rises a square tower, passing in the octagon above the ridge of the roof and topped with a high needle helmet.
-Outside the church is covered with buttresses, which in the closure of the presbytery topped with pinnacles.
-The choir and the central nave are covered with gable roofs and the aisles roofs are sloping.
-The windows in the chancel and in the aisles are large, pointed, three-light with tracery, the windows in the central nave are closed with sectional arch.
-Inside the church is covered with rib vaults supported on octagonal pillars.
+In the southern corner of the chancel and the nave, a square tower was erected, going into the octagon above the roof ridge and topped with a high spire helmet.
+Outside, the church was covered with stepped buttresses, which were crowned with pinnacles in the closing of the chancel.
+The presbytery and the nave were covered with gable roofs, while the aisels were covered with mono-pitched roofs.
+The windows in the presbytery and in the aisles received larger jambs, originally ogival, three-light with tracery.
+Inside, the church was covered with rib vaults supported on octagonal pillars.

 Kozaczewska H., Średniowieczne kościoły halowe na Śląsku, “Kwartalnik Architektury i Urbanistyki”, 1-4, Warszawa 2013.

 Kozaczewska-Golasz H., Halowe kościoły z XIII wieku na Śląsku, Wrocław 2015.